omerhabib62/nest-api-starter/README.md

 ### **Option A: Using Docker (Recommended)**

-Use port **5435** to avoid conflicts with local Postgres installations.
+Use port **5435** to avoid conflict with any local Postgres installed on your machine.

 ``` env
 PORT=3000